VISUAL ARTS 3º E.S.O.

 4. REALISTIC Lower right side

-2. Research Work 3º ESO POWERPOINT (using the guidelines to analyse an artist given below)
+2. Research Work 3º ESO POWERPOINT (using the

 VISUAL ARTS 3º E.S.O.